dipy/dipy/doc/interfaces/basic_flow.rst

     :alt: alternate text
     :align: center

-    Visualization of a slice from the first volume of brain mask
+    Visualization of a slice from the generated brain mask

 Perform DTI using ``dipy_fit_dti`.
 The input of this function is the DWI data, b-values and b-vector files and the brain mask that we calculated in the previous step::